luzhoutao/Airbus_Ship_Detection/README.md

 # Airbus_Ship_Detection

-TODO
-- Train on the dataset
-- Model:
+Model:
-  - U-Net (also, change UpSampling to Conv2DTranspose)
+- U-Net

-  - 2U-Net
-- Data preprocess / augment
+Changes:
+- Use Conv2DTranspose instead of UnSampling

+Rationale:
+- learn how to unsample instead of just replicating
+- but will result in more trainable_variable.

+Result[TODO]